vtexdocs/help-center-content/docs/known-issues/en/order-with-no-subscription-created-and-no-email-of-new-orders-on-cases-related-to-payment-method-using-conectors-like-payment-app-or-redirect.md

 ---
-title: Order with no subscription Created and no email of New Orders on Cases related to payment method using conectors like Payment App or Redirect.
+title: 'Order with no subscription Created and no email of New Orders on Cases related to payment method using conectors like Payment App or Redirect.'
 id: 747TGL3sy1mmM1LnVkEjuO
 status: PUBLISHED
 createdAt: 2022-02-21T20:54:35.174Z